jonringer/language-specific-config-overlays-proposal/README.md

 ## Migration plan

 - If a package set does expose a way to inject overlays (e.g. python + `pythonPackagesExtensions`), then deprecate old usage.
+- `overlays` from the import statement should map to `overlays.pkgs`

 ## Future work